Search widens in race to find survivors of Montecito mudslides

-Bill and Alice Mitchell moved into their dream retirement home in the ritzy Montecito area of Santa Barbara County in 1999.
-They'd painted the phrase "Case de Contenta" on the side — "House of Contentment," in Alice Mitchell's words, according to Megan Alice Mitchell, the couple's granddaughter.
+Jim and Alice Mitchell moved into their dream retirement home in the ritzy Montecito area of Santa Barbara County in 1999.
+They'd painted the phrase "Case de Contenta" on the side — "House of Contentment," in Alice Mitchell's words, according to Megan Alice Mitchell, their granddaughter.

-Until it was washed away this week by raging floods, leaving only a moonscape of mud and rocks, the three-bedroom Spanish-style house at 319 Hot Springs Rd. had been a sunny place filled with the artworks collected by Alice Mitchell, who steadied art in college, Megan Mitchell told NBC News on Wednesday.

-"My dad [the Mitchells' son] texted to say he'd been trying to contact them," Megan Mitchell said.
-But when a relative went to the sheriff's office for information, "they told her there was no 319 Hot Springs Rd. anymore."
+The Mitchells' family learned Wednesday that they were dead, Megan Mitchell told NBC News.
+Their bodies were found Tuesday morning on a different street, added Clay Weimer, a son-in-law.

 Only last month, the Mitchells had evacuated the house because of the threat of wildfires racing through the region.
-They'd moved back home only about a week ago, their granddaughter said.
+They'd moved back home only about a week ago, Megan Mitchell said.
+They chose not to leave this time, she said.

-She's still holding out hope that her grandparents are alive somewhere.
-But they're in their late 80s, and they have difficulty moving.

-"My grandfather was really funny," Mitchell said.
-Then she stopped herself.
-"Is funny," she corrected.
+Until it was washed away this week by raging floods, leaving only a moonscape of mud and rocks, the three-bedroom Spanish-style house at 319 Hot Springs Road had been a sunny place filled with the artworks collected by Alice Mitchell, who studied art in college, Mitchell told NBC News.

+"My dad [the couple's son] texted to say he'd been trying to contact them," Mitchell said.

+But when a relative went to the sheriff's office for information, she said, "they told her there was no 319 Hot Springs Road anymore."

-While the worst of the rainstorm early Tuesday that closed roads and cut power to thousands of people was over, Montecito was grappling with the deaths of at least 17 people and trying to find 13 others who couldn't be accounted for amid what was morphing into a massive cleanup effort.
+While the worst of the rainstorm early Tuesday that closed roads and cut power to thousands of people was over, Montecito was grappling with the deaths of at least 17 people and trying to find eight others who were officially unaccounted for amid what was morphing into a massive cleanup effort.
+Authorities in Santa Barbara briefly said there were 48 people reported missing but quickly corrected that figure.
+They said the mistake was due to a clerical error.

+Another victim was identified Thursday as Montecito man Peter Fleurat, according to his niece.

+Santa Barbara County Sheriff Bill Brown lamented what he called "another extremely challenging day as we find out about more of our community members who were killed."

 More than 100 homes were destroyed in the flash flooding in Montecito and surrounding communities, according to the county.
 About 7,000 people remained under mandatory evacuation orders.
 About 6,000 homes and businesses were without power, and many areas still had no water or sewer service.

-Interstate 101, California's main north-south coastal highway, were buried under mud and debris, and at least 30 miles of the southbound lane will be closed through Monday at the earliest, the state Transportation Department said.
+Highway 101, California's main north-south coastal route, was buried under mud and debris, and about 30 miles of the southbound lane will be closed at least through midday Monday, said Capt.
+Cindy Pontes, Santa Barbara County commander for the California Highway Patrol.

 The region's hillsides were already scorched from last month's Thomas Fire, the largest wildfire in state history, which made the area more susceptible to flooding because of the lost vegetation.

-With 4 to 5 inches of rain falling in a matter of hours, mud poured down hills like a river — so powerful that homes were pushed off their foundations or buried up to their rooftops.
-Car-size boulders littered streets.
+With 4 to 5 inches of rain falling in a matter of hours, mud poured down hills like a river — so powerful that homes were shoved off their foundations or buried up to their rooftops.
+Car-sized boulders littered streets.

 Debris also ruptured a natural gas line in one neighborhood, causing an unknown number of structure fires.
 More than 50 rescues took place from the ground, while a helicopter was needed in 50 others, fire officials said, adding that more than two dozen people were also injured.

-Note: CORRECTION (Jan.
-11, 2018, 12:11 a.m.
-ET): An earlier version of this article misspelled the last name of Jim and Alice Mitchell's son-in-law.
-His name is Clay Weimer, not Heimer.